The-Monkeys-and-MAUD/MonkeytestJS/README.md

 (see [grunt-MonkeytestJS](https://github.com/TheMonkeys/grunt-MonkeytestJS)).
 Or across a suite of browsers using a service like [BrowserStack](http://www.browserstack.com/).

 Tests can be asynchronous so it's good for AJAX and dynamically generated markup.
-MonkeyTestJS also comes with a PHP proxy and a NodeJS proxy for those situations where you need cross domain requests.
+[MonkeyTestJS][1] also comes with a PHP proxy and a NodeJS proxy for those situations where you need cross domain requests.
 We use it to validate markup with the W3C Validator (see /tests/global/is_html_w3c_valid.js).